nikhilmadhu/otd/README.md

 ![cm](images/individual_feature_values_ensemble.png)

 ### Deployment
-The best model can be extracted for deployment using the joblib libraries and converted to an API using FastAPI (details provides in the workbook)
+The best model is extracted for deployment using the joblib libraries and converted to an API using FastAPI (details provides in the workbook)

 ### Next Steps
 Continue to fine tune the model and approach it from the perspective of Regression to predict scheduled shipping times that would reduce OTD misses